Assorted family trees belonging to Alasdair Sinclair, Brock (1923-2009).

 Eleven colour photographs of the MacKinnon Family Farm, Manitoba, Canada taken in 2000-2005 by descendents of Hugh MacKinnon who was born in 1841 at Ruaig, Tiree.
 The farm was established in 1892 by the family of Hugh MacKinnon.
 Photos include the gravestones of Finney (Fingon?)
 McKinnon (died 1859) and his wife Christenia (died 1896).

-John MacKinnon, his wife Christena Clark and their family in front of their farmhouse on Lot 31, Concession 11, Kincardine Township, Bruce County, Ontario.
-Canada.
+Sepia photograph of John MacKinnon, his wife Christena Clark and their family in front of their farmhouse on Lot 31, Concession 11, Kincardine Township, Bruce County, Ontario, Canada.
 L-R: Hugh, John and Christie, George, Margaret, Finnie, Charles J. and Sarah.

 Black and white photograph of John Hector MacKinnon with his brother Dan.